17764591637/learngit/readme.txt

-Git is a distributed version control system.
-Git is free software distributed under the GPL. hahah vfdg
+Git is  a free software

-343543546456

-5765786ugnbnhng